gayhealth.sg

 First visit

 Use 4th generation HIV test (either conventional HIV EIA or rapid blood test).
 If there was recent high-risk exposure, it is advisable not to rely on a rapid test as these are less sensitive that conventional EIA.
-If last high-risk exposure in the last 4 weeks ago, repeat HIV test after 4 weeks .
+If the last high-risk exposure was 4 weeks ago, repeat HIV test after 4 weeks .

 Check kidney function, Syphilis, HBV, HCV, gonorrhoea and chlamydia tests